tiwong/tiwong.github.io/maths.md

 Here's the maths page!

-<p>I'm currently a postdoctoral fellow at Indian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institute, Bonn.
-My work focuses on the interplay between trace formulae and L-functions in the theory of automorphic forms.
+<p>I'm currently a postdoctoral fellow at Indian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institut für Mathematik (MPIM), Bonn.
+My work focuses on the interplay between trace formulae and L-functions in the theory of automorphic forms and representation theory.
 I also like to think about interactions between homotopy theory and number theory.</p>

 ### In progress

-1. Eisenstein cocycles for GL(n) and $p$-adic $L$-functions in imaginary quadratic fields (with J. Fl\'{o}rez and C. Karabulut).
+1. Eisenstein cocycles for GL(n) and p-adic L-functions in imaginary quadratic fields (with J. Flórez and C. Karabulut).

-2. Eisenstein cocycles for GL(n) and special values of $L$-functions in imaginary quadratic fields (with C. Karabulut and D. Zagier).
+2. Base change for extended eigenvarieties over totally real fields (with J. Ludwig and R. Pollack).

-3. Base change for extended eigenvarieties over totally real fields (with J. Ludwig and R. Pollack).
+3. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias).

-4. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias).
+4. From binary Hermitian forms to Bianchi modular forms (with C. Karabulut and D. Zagier).

 ### Papers